 GESTATIONAL CARRIER AGREEMENTS

-The Maine Parentage Act Title 19-A §1931 provides that a traditional surrogacy arrangement may only be entered into if the Traditional Surrogate is a family member of an Intended Parent.
+In Maine, Gestational Carrier Agreements are governed by The Maine Parentage Act.
+The Maine Parentage Act provides a traditional surrogacy arrangement may only be entered into if the Traditional Surrogate is a family member of an Intended Parent.

 We represent parties to independent gestational carrier arrangements and parties who match through a surrogacy agency or fertility clinic.